SohhamSeal/Amazon-Lens/README.md

-# Make-a-lens-for-Amazon
+# Amazon Lens
-This repository contains code and data for the [Make-a-lens-for-Amazon Hackathon](https://www.hackerearth.com/challenges/hackathon/make-a-lens-for-amazon-2/).
+This repository contains code and data for the [repo](https://www.hackerearth.com/challenges/hackathon/make-a-lens-for-amazon-2/).
 The goal of the hackathon is to build a machine learning model that can extract information from product images and return structured data.

 The dataset contains 2.6 million product images, each with a unique identifier.
 The images are stored in a publicly accessible bucket.
 The dataset also contains a CSV file that maps each image identifier to its corresponding product information.